AryanV08/CookiesShallNotPass/USER_MANUAL.md

 **Import / Export Lists:**
 <img src="./images/im-export.png" alt="Import/Export features" width="800"/>
-- Import: Upload a TXT or JSON file of sites to whitelist or blacklist.
+- Import: Upload a TXT (with [whitelist]/[blacklist] sections, one domain per line) or JSON file of sites to whitelist or blacklist.
-- Export: Download your current lists for backup or sharing across devices.
+- Export: Download JSON or TXT snapshots of your current lists for backup or sharing across devices.

 **Report a Bug:**
 - Use the “Report a Bug” form directly from the dashboard.